Without Prejudice

 -"At the beginning of the war, it seemed to me that it should be a woman, because a woman would really be able to convey humanistic values"

 -"Perhaps a woman.
 Because women have been coming up with more rational ideas and less violence lately.
-I cannot remember a single female dictator"
+I can’t think of a single female dictator"

 -"For me, for example, this is an important factor.
-A woman leader can better understand us — women, mothers who have lost their children"
+A woman leader might better understand us — women, mothers who have lost their children"

-The rest of the respondents had difficulties with this question, since they did not have a clear idea of the figure of the future leader.
+The rest of the respondents struggled with this question, since they did not have a clear vision of the future leader.

-We asked the second group of participants an additional question about what kind of leader they would definitely not want to see.
-Based on their answers, we compiled a list of unattractive qualities of a future leader.
+We then asked the second group of participants an additional question about what kind of leader they would definitely not want to see.
+Based on their responses, we compiled a list of undesired traits for a future leader.

 Main undesirable traits of opposition leaders